 Transformation of non-pacemaker into pacemaker cells

 It is important to note that non-pacemaker action potentials can change into pacemaker cells under certain conditions.
 For example, if a cell becomes hypoxic, the membrane depolarizes, which closes fast Na+ channels.
 At a membrane potential of about –50 mV, all the fast Na+ channels are inactivated.
-When this occurs, action potentials can still be elicited; however, the inward current are carried by Ca++ (slow inward channels) exclusively.
-These action potentials resemble those found in pacemaker cells located in the SA node, and can sometimes display spontaneous depolarization and automaticity.
+When this occurs, action potentials can still be elicited; however, the inward current is carried by Ca++ (slow inward channels) exclusively.
+These action potentials resemble those found in pacemaker cells in the SA node, and can sometimes display spontaneous depolarization and automaticity.
 This mechanism may serve as the electrophysiological mechanism behind certain types of ectopic beats and arrhythmias, particularly in ischemic heart disease and following myocardial infarction.